V-Sekai/manuals/decisions/2022/20220820-market-booth-tutorial.md

 ## Initial task

-1. Make a procedural grid texture and some text
+1. Make a procedural grid texture and some text.
-2. put it in blender on the booth boundaries (cube)
+2. Put the booth in blender on the booth boundaries (cube).

 ## Storage

 1. Upload to Github organization.

 ### Positive Consequences